noiseprotocol/noise_spec/noise.md

 ===================

-To produce a **Noise protocol name** for `Initialize()` you concatenate the names for the handshake pattern, the DH functions, the cipher functions, and the hash function.
+To produce a **Noise protocol name** for `Initialize()` you concatenate the ASCII names for the handshake pattern, the DH functions, the cipher functions, and the hash function, with underscore separators.
 For example:

  * `Noise_XX_25519_AESGCM_SHA256`